MiguelAlho/LearningChallenge2018/PITCHME.md

 ---

-## Making time to learn is even Harder
+## Making time to learn is hards

 Note:
 Finding time is hard.
 8-12 hour work days, comutes, kids to care of, and a work-life balance to manage.
 ´
 ---

-### And Tech is changing right in front of us..
+### ...
+Tech keeps changing right in front of us...
 # ALL THE TIME

 Note: